What is an atopy patch test?

 The most common allergens tested in atopy patch tests are:

 - Grass and birch pollen

 The European Task Force on Atopic Dermatitis (ETFAD) study in six European countries showed that the allergen that most often elicited a positive atopy patch test reaction was house dust mite extract, followed by pollen allergens .

-Various vehicles have been used to carry the allergen: petrolatum, hydrogel and no vehicle.
-Allergens in petrolatum generally elicit more positive atopy patch test reactions than allergens in a hydrophilic vehicle .
+Various vehicles are used to carry the allergen, including petroleum jelly, hydrogel and no vehicle.
+Allergens in petroleum jelly (petrolatum) generally elicit more positive atopy patch test reactions than allergens in a hydrophilic vehicle .

-There is no “gold standard” for atopy patch tests.
+There is no 'gold standard' for atopy patch tests.
 Positive results may correlate with a history of allergen-specific flares of dermatitis.

 The atopy patch test does not replace the classic methods of diagnosis of IgE-mediated allergy .

 Predictors of positive atopy patch test reactions include: